Subhasish Bose

-Subhasish Prodyut Bose (শুভাশীষ বসু; born 18 August 1995), is an Indian professional footballer who plays as a defender for Indian Super League club ATK Mohun Bagan and the India national team.
+Subhasish Bose (শুভাশীষ বসু; born 18 August 1995) is an Indian professional footballer who plays as a defender for Indian Super League club Mohun Bagan, which he captains, and the India national team.

-Career
+Club career

 Bose made his professional debut for Sporting Goa in the I-League on 6 February 2016 against Bengaluru.
-He came on as a 57th minute substitute for Nicholas Fernandes as Sporting Goa won 2–1.
+He came on as a 57th-minute substitute for Nicholas Fernandes as Sporting Goa won 2–1.

 On 8 July 2016, it was announced that Bose had signed for Sporting Goa on a permanent basis from Pune.

-On July 23, 2017, he was drafted to Bengaluru for the ISL 2017-18 season.
-Over the season he became one of the most important players in Albert Roca's squad alongside Rahul Bheke.
+On July 23, 2017, he was drafted to Bengaluru for the 2017–18 Indian Super League season.
+Over the season he became an important players in Albert Roca's squad alongside Rahul Bheke.
 His efforts as a left-back earned him a spot on Stephen Constantine's list of probables for India's upcoming AFC Cup qualifier clash against the Kyrgyz Republic.

-Bose signed for Mumbai City for two years at the beginning of 2018–19 season.
+Bose signed for Mumbai City on a two-year contract ahead of the 2018–19 season.

-ATK Mohun Bagan
+Mohun Bagan SG

-On 13th August 2020, he signed a 5 years contract with ATK Mohun Bagan.
+On 13 August 2020, he signed a five-year contract with Mohun Bagan SG.